KangyuSo/carbcontpred/README.md

 #> ℹ Use `spec()` to retrieve the full column specification for this data.
 #> ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-## View the first 10 rows of the resulting csv file
+## View the first 10 rows of the resulting CSV file
 head(read.csv(system.file("ROI_folder", "ROI_Predicted_Carbon.csv", package = "carbcontpred")), 10)
 #>    X..File.X File.Y    Map.X   Map.Y      Lat       Lon       B1
 #> 1         91   1677 -5517591 5894728 53.01250 -82.47585 68.85428